gridgain/gridgain/modules/lucene-8/README.txt

 -----------------------------

 GridGain Lucene module provides capabilities to index cache context and run SQL, full text queries against these indexes.
+Can be used with JDK 8+.

-To enable Lucene module when starting a standalone node, move 'optional/gridgain-lucene' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+To enable Lucene module when starting a standalone node, move 'optional/gridgain-lucene-8' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.